digling/edictor/help/morphology.md

 your data by assuming that each syllable that ends in a tone is a separate morpheme.

+Even if your data is not morpheme segmented, you can still use the module, but in this case you can only carry out full colexification analyses in which for a given doculect all words which are fully colexified in the sense of [François (2008)](:bib:Francois2008) are displayed.

 ## Usage

 After selecting a doculect, just hit the ENTER key, or click on the OK button.
 A table will appear which shows all words of your doculect in morphologically segmented form.
+If you chose the "full" mode as one of the options below the selection field for your doculect, the table shows for each word, whether this word form is used to express further concepts in your data.
-If the same word is used to express more than one concept, these *colexifications* ([François 2008](:bib:Francois2008)) will appear in the column called "COLEXIFICATIONS".
-If a given word shares morphemes with another word, this is listed in the column "PARTIAL COLEXIFICATIONS".
-The table shows the concepts which are fully colexified.
-In the case of partial colexifications, the concept which is partially colexified is further given two indices in superscript indicating where the colexification occurs, with the first index pointing to the actual word in the row, and the second pointing to the index of the morpheme in the target word.
+These *colexifications* ([François 2008](:bib:Francois2008)) will appear in the column called "COLEXIFICATIONS".
+If you chose "partial" as a mode, the EDICTOR searches for partial colexifications, that is, for each word, all other concepts are listed in which the same morpheme occurs.
+In partial colexification model, the concept which is partially colexified is further given two indices in superscript indicating where the colexification occurs, with the first index pointing to the actual word in the row, and the second pointing to the index of the morpheme in the target word.
+If you choose the "manual" analysis instead of the "automatic" analysis set as a default, you will need to have one column called "MORPHEMES" in your data.
+If this is the case, the EDICTOR will first search in this column, then compare the entries with your phonetic data in segmented form (default column name "TOKENS" or "SEGMENTS"), and finally add the morpheme information to each of the morphemes, if it can be found.

+Morpheme annotation in the MORPHEME column is straightforward: White-space is used as a separator, but otherwise all kind of text is allowed.
+The rule is: if you think that a morpheme occurs in two different words, just give it the same text identifiere.
+If you don't know a given morpheme, use a question mark to indicate this.
+This is important to allow the EDICTOR to compare the segmented phonetic entry with your morpheme annotation.
+The morpheme annotation should be aligned with the morpheme segmentation in the phonetic transcription.
+Thus, if you have a word "so+pik" and you know that the second element means something like "shoot", but you don't know the meaning of the first element, you could annotate this as "? shoot".

+Note that the EDICTOR is rather tolerant regarding annotation errors: If you do not annotate a word, this is ignored, and if you misalign annotations by, for example, providing less morphemes in your annotation than you have in your phonetic representation, the EDICTOR will just add the missing question marks.
+But this tolerance has a drawback: You might have errors creeping in your analysis if you do not check your data meticously.

 ## Features

 ### Sorting